 The attack at Burntollet bridge

-The Peoples’ Democracy movement planned another protest march for New Year’s Day 1969, this time from City Hall in Belfast to Derry, a distance of seventy five miles.
-From the very start they were harassed by hard-line unionists.
+The Peoples’ Democracy movement planned another protest march for New Year’s Day 1969, this time from City Hall in Belfast to Derry, a distance of 75 miles.
+From the very start, they were harassed by hard-line unionists.
 The march was not banned and should have been protected by the Royal Ulster Constabulary (RUC) but it was obvious that many of that force were in sympathy with the hardline paisleyites.

-All along the route, the marchers had to endure the bigoted hatred of counter demonstrators.
-As the march neared Derry they were led by the RUC into a trap at Burntollet.
+All along the route, the marchers had to endure the bigoted hatred of counter-demonstrators.
+As the march neared Derry they were led by the police, into a trap at Burntollet.
 Here the Protestants, many of whom were later identified from photographs as members of the B-Specials, had arranged huge heaps of stones and empty bottles.
 Armed with cudgels they attacked the unresisting marchers whose RUC protectors failed totally to uphold the law.

 - A History of Ulster by Jonathan Bardon.
 The Blackstaff Press.
 Belfast2005 edition.